katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 <details>
 <summary><b>If you are working on your own data</b></summary>

-You will need to execute this in a screen, or very carefully make sure you run this for about 1-2 hrs without your computer disconnecting from the server.
+You will need to set you own data files as the ``VCF`` and ``METADATA`` environmental variables.
+If you sent me your two data files, you can find them at the below address - just make sure to update the name of the files so that it matches the one you sent me ahead of time!

 ```
-instructions on gitcloning and etc.
+# Copy your files to the the data folder
+cp $DIR/learner_data/you_filename_prefix* $DIR/data

+# Set environment variables
+VCF=$DIR/data/you_filename_prefix.recode.vcf
+METADATA=$DIR/data/you_filename_prefix_metadata.txt
 ```
 </details>